CARTAvis/carta-archived/README.md

 ### requirement 4: prepare fits or casa image format files.

-The default loading path is `~/CARTA/Images` and you can put there or other places (you need to switch the folder in the file browser of CARTA)
+The default loading path is `~/CARTA/Images` and you can put there or other places (you need to switch the folder in the file browser of CARTA).

+You can also chooose fits file in this git project folder, `carta/carta/scriptedClient/tests/data` when using file browser of CARTA.

 ## Run by command line